dcos/dcos/test_util/README.md

 to start a cluster.

-Once Terraform finished you can setup the CLI with `dcos cluster setup $(terraform output masters_dns_name) --insecure`.
+Once Terraform finished you can setup the CLI with `dcos cluster setup $(terraform output dcos_ui) --insecure`.

 Do not forget to destroy the cluster again with `terraform destroy`.